 A component to calculate how much is to be paid by the Employer to a 3rd Pary → This is a

-, that is not part of your net pay.
+Payslip Contribution Item, that is not part of your net pay.
 Note that all the contribution amounts (598.00, 69.05 & 7.90) are listed after the “End Month Pay” total. -

 Another component to account for the amount to be paid by the Employee through salary deduction → This is a related but separate

-which will be deducted to arrive at your “End Month Pay”.
+Payslip Deduction Itemwhich will be deducted to arrive at your “End Month Pay”.
 Just to confirm this, note the column heading above EPF, SOCSO, EIS, PCB, Deduction & Zakat; the column heading says “Deduction”.

 I hope I haven’t overcomplicate thing with too much detail.
 So I will try to summarize what need to be done in practice.

-You need to define the following Payslip Deduction Items
+You need to define the following Payslip Deduction Items:

 - EPF